 Coffee: Is it good for you or bad for you?
-Last month, the New York Times Magazine reported that by drinking moderate amounts of coffee, you may reduce your chances of developing type 2 diabetes, dementia, and certain types of cancer—and even, perhaps, live longer.
+According to The New York Times Magazine, drinking moderate amounts of coffee might reduce your chances of developing type-2 diabetes, dementia, and certain types of cancer—and even, perhaps, help you live longer.
 Yet evidence also suggests that coffee can affect women’s estrogen levels, raise blood pressure, and trigger an increased release of stress hormones.

 So how do you know if coffee’s right for you?
 Yoga’s sister science, Ayurveda, offers some interesting clues.
-For starters, Ayurvedic Lifestyle Consultant Larissa Hall Carlson, who teaches at the Kripalu Schools of Yoga and Ayurveda, says “every type of food can be a poison or a medicine,” depending on what your individual constitution is—and how and when you consume it.
+For starters, says Larissa Hall Carlson, Dean of the Kripalu School of Ayurveda, “every type of food can be a poison or a medicine,” depending on what your individual constitution is—and how and when you consume it.

 Kathryn Templeton, the founder of the Himalayan Institute’s Ayurvedic Yoga Specialist training program and a graduate of the Kripalu School of Ayurveda, agrees.
 “Although Ayurveda would never recommend that you supersize your daily cup of coffee, under the right conditions, at the right time, you can drink it in moderation.”
 Here are five Ayurvedic guidelines for coffee drinkers.